 WATERinMOTION® Platinum caters to the growing segment of the U.S. population that won’t settle for second best.
 WATERinMOTION® Platinum supplies safe, effective and fun classes that are guaranteed to bring excitement back into your pool; by offering a system that understands and addresses the specific needs of your 65+ and/or deconditioned client.
-Our solid seven-year business model continues to receive accolades and to grow through our nationally-recognized leadership team.
+Our solid ten-year business model continues to receive accolades and to grow through our nationally-recognized leadership team.
 Having won the Aquatic Exercise Association’s Global award for Contribution to the Aquatic Industry and Instructor of the Year Award, our team of professionals lives on the forefront of exercise programming for this growing market of aqua enthusiasts.

-Setting the standard for water fitness programming.
+Setting the standard for water fitness.

 Refreshing member experience every three months through our Wautoship program, WATERinMOTION® Platinum provides new choreography, new music and new marketing to inspire this growing fitness community.
 WATERinMOTION® Platinum is a licensed aqua exercise program featuring: